Behavioral targeting, also known as audience or interest targeting, is an ad targeting feature that tailors messages to

 That said, to comply with the GDPR, you will most likely need to get consent from EU residents before building user profiles on them.

-With the CCPA, though, there is no explicit rule against using PII if you aren’t selling it - meaning you can allow advertisers to buy against profiles you created using first-party data.
-Since you’re not sharing or selling PII, Californians cannot opt-out of this data usage.
+With the CCPA, though, there is no explicit rule against using PII if you aren’t selling it - meaning you can (likely) allow advertisers to buy against profiles you created using first-party data.

 So, you’re saying I should add behavioral targeting to my ad server?

 We are!
 You can generate more revenue with your ad server by offering advertisers more ways to reach their target audiences.

 Already using behavioral targeting or thinking of building this feature?
 Click the link below to share your experiences!